harchani-ritik/Todo_List_App/README.md

 # ToDo List App

-### A todo list application made with flutter with basic use of Provider Package for lifting the state.
+A Todo list application made with flutter with basic use of Provider Package for lifting the state.

 ![profile_details](screenshot1.png)